yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 Should either be written to refer to the *second* element,

-> For example, the following `notify` resource will print the second element of `$nested_array`:
+> For example, the following `notify` resource outputs the second element of `$nested_array`:

-Or the code example changed thus to refer to the first element:
+Or the code example changed to refer to the first element:

 ```puppet
 notify { "Print ${nested_array[0][0]}": }
 ```

-If the intent was to demonstrate that the `notify` resource will print the first element of the *nested* array, it should be written as,
+If the intent was to demonstrate that the `notify` resource outputs the first element of the *nested* array, it should be written as,

-> For example, the following `notify` resource will print the first element of the nested array:
+> For example, the following `notify` resource outputs the first element of the nested array:

 With the corrected code referring to index `[1][0]`.